“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

-“That, Mr Cavendish, will not happen.”
+“That, Mr. Cavendish, will not happen.”

 Lana and Ben picked up the roses they’d placed on the mantel.
-Even from across the room, Julia noticed both roses still had thorns.
+Even from across the room, Julia noticed both stems still had thorns.
 Ben’s was red, in full bloom.
 Lana’s was white, and barely beginning to open.

 Julia finished the rest of her drink, then placed the empty glass on a server’s tray.

 “No, thank you.”
 She needed to be clear-headed for the drive back to Denver.

 “I know Lana would want to see you.”